 Sayulita is 28 miles (38 kilometers) away from Puerto Vallarta.

 How long does it take to get from Puerto Vallarta to Sayulita?

-It takes between 50 minutes to one hour to get from Sayulita to Puerto Vallarta by car depending on traffic.
-Note that the length of your trip depends on what kind of transportation you use.
-If you take a bus from Puerto Vallarta to Sayulita, it will take you longer.
-Uber will be considerably faster than a public bus, but it will also cost more.
-Choose what works best for your travel plans and your budget.
+It takes between 50 minutes to 1 hour from Puerto Vallarta to Sayulita depending on traffic and your type of transportation.
+If you take a bus, it will take you longer.
+Uber to Sayulita will be considerably faster than a public bus, but it will also cost more.
+Choose what works best for your travel plans and your budget 💵

 Getting from Puerto Vallarta to Sayulita by rental car

-The easiest way to get to Sayulita from Puerto Vallarta is by renting a car.
-This way, you can travel at your own pace without worrying about public transportation and also visit other beach towns in Rivera Nayarit, home of Sayulita.
+The easiest way to get to Sayulita is by renting a car.
+This way, you can travel at your own pace without worrying about public transportation and also visit other beach towns in Rivera Nayarit.
 I recommend DiscoverCars, my favorite platform for renting cars in Mexico and other countries that offers flexible rates and great inventory.

 Take the highway toward Bucerias, a town in Nayarit about 20 minutes north of Puerto Vallarta, where you can find many supermarkets and convenience stores.
-Continue north toward Sayulita past Bucerias.
-And follow the signs.
+Continue north toward Sayulita and follow the signs.
 It’s an easy drive.